-Selective colleges would typically like to see at least 3 years of a language.
-Some require 4, others will accept 2 years.
-Most prefer to see continuous work in the same language (versus taking French 1, Spanish 1, German 1 or Chinese 1).
+Selective colleges typically like to see at least 3 years of a language.
+Some require 4, others will accept 2.
+Most prefer continuous work in the same language (versus taking French 1, Spanish 1, German 1).

 There will be students at La Salle for whom this does not apply, either due to their goals for college or their academic needs, but we want to make sure that the students are aware of the pros and cons as they make these choices.

-Should I continue with math after I have met the La Salle requirement?
+Should I continue with math after I have met La Salle's requirement?

-The most selective colleges prefer to see 4 years of math, no matter what the student plans to study.
-In addition, colleges at all levels of selectivity may require high level math of students interested in areas like engineering, science, pre-med and even business and nursing.
-Most admissions committees in these areas look for Pre-Calculus, at a minimum.
-Other disciplines may accept math through Algebra II or Probability & Stats, but it's best to make sure.
+The most selective colleges prefer 4 years of math, no matter what the student plans to study.
+In addition, colleges at all levels may require high-level math of students interested in areas such as engineering, science, pre-med, and even business and nursing.
+Most admissions committees in these areas look for a minimum of Pre-Calculus.
+Other disciplines may accept math through Algebra II, but it's best to make sure.
 This recommendation is flexible based on college goals or academic situation, and a broader conversation could be appropriate.

-Is my Senior schedule appropriate given the colleges that I am interested in?
+Is my schedule appropriate given the colleges that I am interested in?

-The student should talk with their counselor, if they haven't already.
-They can also look at their colleges' admissions websites for specific recommendations.
+Each student should talk with his or her counselor, if he or she hasn't already.
+Students should also look at college admissions websites for recommendations.

 Should I take Honors/AP classes and, if so, how many?